-Under current regulations an environmental impact assessment, commonly known as an EIA, is required as part of the planning process for major development schemes or certain projects likely to pose a risk to the environment.
+As part of the planning process, an environmental impact assessment (commonly known as EIA) is required for all major development schemes or certain projects likely to pose a risk to the environment.

-The purpose of an environmental impact assessment is to ensure that the environmental effects of a proposed development are properly considered.
-The assessment enables the local planning authority to make an informed decision about whether permission should be granted and to impose appropriate conditions.
+The purpose of an environmental impact assessment is to make sure the environmental effects of a proposed development are properly considered.
+The assessment enables the local planning authority to make an informed decision about whether permission should be granted and to impose conditions.

-Preparing an environmental impact assessment can involve a considerable amount of work, and can cause delays and additional costs to a project.
-We recommend early consultation with the local planning authority to determine whether an environmental impact assessment will be required, what it should contain and what methodology should be adopted.
+Preparing an environmental impact assessment can involve a considerable amount of work and can cause delays and more costs to a project.
+We recommend early consultation with the local planning authority to decide whether an environmental impact assessment will be required, what it should contain, and what method should be adopted.

-Environmental impact assessments are normally required for major development schemes such as power stations, refineries, dams, pipelines and airports.
-Environmental impact assessments may also be required for developments in sensitive or vulnerable locations or unusually complex projects that may have adverse environmental effects.
+Environmental impact assessments are routinely required for major development schemes like power stations, refineries, dams, pipelines and airports.
+Environmental impact assessments may in addition be required for developments in sensitive or vulnerable locations or unusually complex projects that may cause adverse environmental effects.

-If an applicant is uncertain about whether an environmental impact assessment is required, they can ask the local planning authority for a decision called a screening opinion (or screening decision).
-The applicant can also approach the local planning authority for advice about the required scope of the environmental impact assessment, this is called a scoping opinion (or scoping decision).
-If the applicant disagrees with these opinions, the case can be passed to the secretary of state to make the decision.
+If an applicant is uncertain about whether an environmental impact assessment is required, they can request the local planning authority for a decision called a screening opinion (or screening decision).
+The applicant can also approach the local planning authority for advice about the required scope of the environmental impact assessment; this is termed a scoping opinion (or scoping decision).
+If the applicant disagrees with these opinions, the case can be transferred to the secretary of state to make the decision.